bailey-co/pyFidA/docs/explanation/Matlab_differences_programmers.md

 1.8.3 fid1 + 3.5

-The assume intention here is that the scalar value is to be added as a DC offset in the spectral domain.
-That is, the above statement would be equivalent to op_dccorr(fid1,'v',-3.5) or, put another, it creates a fid object with a spectrum equal to fid1.specs+3.5.
+The assumed intention here is that the scalar value is to be added as a DC offset in the spectral domain.
+That is, the above statement would be equivalent to op_dccorr(fid1,'v',-3.5).
+Put another way, it creates a fid object with a spectrum equal to fid1.specs+3.5.
 Likewise, fid1 - 3.5 would subtract 3.5 from every point in the frequency spectrum.

 1.8.4 2*fid1